 The app can be set to five languages – English, French, German, Norwegian and Swedish – and contains bird names in 18 languages, including Danish, Dutch, Finnish, Italian, Portuguese, Spanish, and Russian.

 Nexus 5X: Users may experience an issue where, following install, images and sounds do not appear in the app.
 To fix this issue, go to Settings on the phone, Backup & Reset, and turn off Automatic Restore, then delete and reinstall the app.

 Failed to install extension pack error: A very small number of devices may display this message following first launch.
-The cause of this error is unknown so please report it to us along with the device you are using, the Android version it is funning, and if the app is being installed to the phone's internal memory or an SD card.
-It may be possible to fix the error by either updating the device to the latest Android version or restarting the phone.
+The cause of this error is unknown so please report it to us along with the device you are using, the Android version it is running, and if the app is being installed to the phone’s internal memory or an SD card.
+It may be possible to fix the error by either updating the device to the latest Android version or restarting, or factory resetting the phone.
 Regardless of the outcome, please do contact us to let us know as we try and get to the bottom of what is causing the issue.